lfillaz/FiveM-Sniper/README.md

 - **Discord ID**
 - **Steam ID**

+**Disclaimer:**
-**Disclaimer:** This tool can be used to gather sensitive information.
+This tool can be used to gather sensitive information.
 Any unethical use of this tool is the sole responsibility of the user.
+30 stars and I will drop the source code
 #2024/8/6 lfillaz